RN to MD: How to Transition from Nurse to Doctor

 Step 4: Complete Medical School

 Once accepted, you will embark on a four-year journey through medical school.
-The first two years focus on Basic Science, while the last two years consist of clinical rotations in various specialties like internal medicine, surgery and pediatrics.
-Your nursing experience will be invaluable during this time, as you’ll already be familiar with medical terminology, patient care and clinical environments.
+The first two years (5 semesters) focus on science and medical learning (Basic Science), while the last two years consist of an 8-week research module and 72 weeks of rotations (Clinical Medicine).
+Your nursing experience will be invaluable during this time, as you’ll already be familiar with medical terminology, hands-on patient care and clinical environments.

 How Long Does it Take to Go from RN to MD?

 The full RN to MD journey timeline can vary significantly depending on your educational background and medical career aspirations.
 This can include earning a bachelor’s degree (if you don’t already have one), completing four years of medical school and finishing a residency program (3-7 years).
-MUA offers a 4-year MD program designed to equip students with the necessary knowledge and clinical skills to succeed in this journey by providing hands-on training, individualized support and extensive student services.
+Additionally, choosing to further subspecialize in a fellowship program will add further time to the journey.

 How Much Does Medical School Cost for Nurses?